-The object of Rowlands Castle Heritage Centre is to establish and maintain a museum in Rowlands Castle in order to advance the education of the public in the history and heritage of the village, its former inhabitants and the surrounding area.
+The object of Rowlands Castle Heritage Centre, as stated in its registered Constitution, is to establish and maintain a museum in Rowlands Castle in order to advance the education of the public in the history and heritage of the village, its former inhabitants and the surrounding area.

 The website represents the first step towards the larger project of forming a Village Heritage Centre or museum.
 The project has been started under the auspices of the Rowlands Castle Association (RCA).
-Eventually, the Centre will become independent, with its own charitable organisation, membership and volunteers, bank account and possibly space to store the archive, hold meetings, and offer displays and presentations.
+The Heritage Centre has since become independent, is a registered charity, and with its own membership and volunteers, bank account and possibly space to store the archive, hold meetings, and offer displays and presentations.

-The target populations for the website are, firstly its residents, secondly visitors, thirdly and importantly younger people, fourthly ‘expert’ inquirers, and lastly by linking with the County Archives, wider society.
+The target populations for the website are, firstly its residents, secondly visitors, thirdly and importantly younger people, fourthly ‘expert’ inquirers, and lastly by linking with the County Archives and other local museums, wider society.

 The Heritage Centre represents a coordinated attempt to provide a ‘one-stop shop’, or single, central home for archive and memorabilia which is of interest and value to the local community.

-It will help the community become more aware of its past, to prepare for its future.
+It will help the community become more aware of its past, and to prepare for its future.